pingswept/me30-website/content/logistics/exercises.md

 You decide to troubleshoot the code by monitoring the signal at pin 12 with an oscilloscope.

 An oscilloscope is a tool for measuring electrical signals, like a multimeter, but it keeps a record of voltage and current over time.
 And it displays that record graphically, on a plot of voltage (or current) vs time.
 It can detect signals at very small time increments, down to milliseconds.
+You can explore a virtual version at this [oscilloscope simulator](https://www.pzdsp.com/elab/virtual_oscilloscope.html).

 (1) To see the distinct PWM cycles in the oscilloscope window, to what horizontal and vertical scale should you set the window?
 Let’s say you want to see 5 distinct PWM cycles displayed on the window at any given point in time.
 What should be the settings for time per horizontal division and volts per vertical division?